udexon/PhosGraph/PhosGraph_MasakNet.md

 What that entails is that, pockets of "unconventional military forces" may exist in "underground" within "civilized sectors" (urbanized regions) or "out in the wild" where it is off limits to conventional government forces, to be "protector of privacy".
 Yet, they may have their own rules.

-_Well, that will truly be a topic for a new type of science fictions, which we believe have not been explored before ...._
+_Well, that will truly be a topic for a new type of science fictions, which we believe have not been explored before ....
+The Matrix perhaps? ...._

 But it is not science fiction really.
 The prospect of law enforcement agents clashing with Decentralized Graph Database systems is more real than COVID19 ....

 <hr>

-Automatic expire and purge.

-Each record should show last authorized time.

-Outlaw or ban unauthorized data servers.
-Servers can be removed by police if no owner claims.
-Claim ownership using private key.

-Make money from update authorization.